14 Bedroom Design Ideas We Love

-Here are the main bedroom trends set to take off in 2021.
-There’s something for everyone, whether you’re looking for budget friendly, high-end or just something a little different.
+There’s something for everyone here, whether you’re looking for budget-friendly, high-end or just something a little different.

 Ideally, you should create a dedicated workspace.
-Perhaps a corner or alcove, preferably with natural light coming in from a window.
+Perhaps a corner or alcove, preferably with natural light from a window.
 The NHS lists 7 simple tips to tackle working from home.

 Here are some of them, along with some more ideas:

-The 2020s are looking like the decade of us all going more green.
-The eco-conscious focus is likely to move into bedroom trends too.
-Now we’re becoming more aware of climate change and how to be more environmentally friendly, it’s natural to see a spike in botanical bedroom designs.
+Now we’re becoming more aware of climate change and how to be more environmentally friendly, it’s natural to see more botanical bedroom designs.

 Opulent and classic, the neoclassical bedroom trend is all about making a grandeur statement.
 Think of an 18th-century French chateau with shabby chic furniture and that’s neoclassical in a nutshell.
 Elegant and sophisticated, this trend features style elements such as wall panelling, chandeliers, muted colours with pops of metallic, plus intricate patterns like baroque.

-With 2020 being the year of the staycation, 2021 is likely to see further movements towards making our homes feel like a retreat.
+We love to see movements towards making our homes feel like a retreat.

-Check out our wooden bed frames as a starting point to building your beach house bedroom.
+Check out our wooden bed frames as a starting point for building your beach house bedroom.

-The Millennials and Gen-Z have a love for all things health and spirituality, so 2021 is set to be the year that Zen interiors start making their way into our master bedrooms.
+The Millennials and Gen-Z love health and spirituality, so this is the year that Zen interiors start making their way into our master bedrooms – especially now everyone is a master of home yoga and has dabbled in a little mindfulness.
 A Zen bedroom promotes peace and relaxation.
 It’s the belief that your bedroom should be an indulgent oasis where you love to spend time and escape from the stresses of the outside world.
-You can read more about how to make your bedroom a retreat-worthy sleep sanctuary here.

 There are two micro-trends within Zen bedroom design, check them out below for further inspiration: